 Social Learning is a learning process based on the observation and imitation of specialists.
 This way, employees can master selected skills and then apply the acquired knowledge in practice.
 As research by Brandon Hall Group shows, the application of social learning provides a return on investment ratio of 75:1 compared to traditional forms of learning.
 Digital solutions using social learning contribute to creating a culture of knowledge sharing in the company.

 The peer-to-peer method constitutes collaborative learning and knowledge sharing between employees with similar competences.
 This method is gaining popularity due to, among others, significant savings it generates.
-Learning takes place vertically – employees learn together – and not horizontally, i.e. between a manager / expert and an employee.
+Learning takes place horizontally – employees learn together – and not vertically, i.e. between a manager / expert and an employee.